sa1nick/eatNsplit/README.md

   ## Features

-  - **User-Friendly Interface**: An intuitive and clean user interface makes it easy to manage your expenses and friends.
+  - **User-Friendly Interface**: An intuitive and clean user interface makes it easy to manage your expenses and friends.[Not Responsive yet]
   - **Add New Friends**: Keep a record of your friends and their contact information.
   - **Expense Tracking**: Record expenses and specify who participated.
 The app will calculate each person's share.
   - **Real-Time Balances**: Instantly see who owes you money and who you owe.
-  - **Categories**: Categorize expenses for better organization.
   - **Settle Debts**: Easily settle debts with friends and keep a history of payments.

   ## Getting Started